Scenerainc/Documentation-Website/docs/bss.md

    5. After generating the visual, add Regions of Interest (ROI) by clicking on "Add ROI".
 Use the yellow lines to mark the specific event area within the visual.

+### Camera Configuration Parameters Definitions

+   - **Recognition Rate (%)**: This parameter is no longer in use and has been replaced by the Analysis Threshold.
+   - **Event Start Time (Seconds Elapsed)**: This setting applies specifically to Loitering and Falldown events.
+It represents the duration before an event is recognized as valid.
+     Example:
+        - For Loitering events, if set to 10 seconds, a person must linger in the designated area for 10 seconds before the event is triggered.
+        - For Falldown events, if set to 10 seconds, the system waits for 10 seconds after a person falls in the designated area before registering the event.
+   - **Alarm Delay (Seconds)**: This setting determines the delay before sending a SceneMark when multiple events occur consecutively on the same camera.
+     Example:
+        - If set to 10 seconds for a specific camera, any repeated events within a 10-second window following a ZoneEntry event will be ignored, and no SceneMark will be generated.

 ## Device Status View